sakan811/Find-the-Best-Place-to-Stay-with-Price-per-Review/README.md

    docker-compose --profile phase2 up -d
    ```

-   - This command will start the web app in the background.
+   - This command will start the containers defined in the `docker-compose.yml` file.
    - The web app will be accessible at [http://localhost:5000/](http://localhost:5000/).

 4. Clean up the containers after use: